-Ms. Kirchmeyer stated that at the last meeting, she discussed that the legislation which changed the Board's reserve mandate from two months to two to four months, also included a requirement that the Department of Finance, Office of State Audits Evaluations perform a preliminary review of the Board's financial status.
+Ms. Kirchmeyer stated that at the last meeting, she discussed that the legislation which changed the Board's reserve mandate from two months to two to four months, also included a requirement that the Department of Finance.
+Office of State Audits Evaluations perform a preliminary review of the Board's financial status.
 This included but was not limited to its projections related to expenses, revenues, and reserves and the impact of the loan from the contingent fund of the Board to the General Fund made pursuant to the Budget Act of 2008.
-This audit was received, Ms. Kirchmeyer and Ms. Whitney met with Ms. Yaroslavsky to review the report.
+This audit was completed and submitted to the Board in its final form on May 31, 2012.
+When the final draft was received, Ms. Kirchmeyer and Ms. Whitney met with Ms. Yaroslavsky to review the report.
 They then drafted a response to this audit report and a copy of the letter was included in the Board materials.